 For latest activities and photos see our BLOG – follow this link – https://jubilee-blog.herokuapp.com/

-To donate to our project follow the link below
+To donate to our project go to our donations page

 This new garden is planned to be served by a new garden room extension to the church, with large glass doors opening onto a patio at the rear of the church buildings.
 The garden space will include a large log cabin insulated and heated for all year use.
 This will be a focal point for those using the garden and have facilities for making drinks.
 It will also be available for groups to book at other times.
 We hope this will provide a great place to encounter new people and build friendships.

 The summerhouse will be another smaller space for two or three to sit, shelter and chat.
 It would be a good place for more private conversations, art, reading or simply sheltering.
 This space will not be booked, so will be available during daylight hours.